-- The Colleges have added more than 300 additional hand sanitation stations across campus.
+- Last summer, the Colleges added more than 300 additional hand sanitation stations across campus.
 Locations can be seen on the detailed maps of the Building Environmental Space Review.

-- All student rooms, offices, classrooms and shared spaces will be supplied with cleaning and disinfecting supplies for individual use.
+- All student rooms, offices, classrooms and shared spaces are supplied with cleaning and disinfecting supplies for individual use.

 Contact Tracing and Positive Results